Alfa Romeo Extended Warranty Overview

 The cost of an Alfa Romeo extended warranty can vary greatly from dealership to dealership, but you should expect to pay at least $1,000 per year of coverage for a dealership warranty.
 This means that if you purchase the maximum 4-year/50,000-mile warranty, it will likely cost you upwards of $4,000.

-Because Alfa Romeo cars are high-performance vehicles that use specialty parts, warranty coverage may be even more expensive than with other brands.
+Because Alfa Romeo cars are high-performance vehicles that use specialty parts, you can expect warranty coverage to be even more expensive compared to other brands.

 Do You Need Alfa Romeo Extended Warranty Coverage?

 Just because your dealership offers an Alfa Romeo extended warranty does not necessarily mean you should purchase one.
 An extended warranty can help save on repair costs while safeguarding your finances against any potentially expensive breakdowns.
 However, these contracts are not always worth the price tag.
 Particularly reliable vehicles will benefit less from extended warranty coverage.

 Alfa Romeo Reliability